enova/pgl_ddl_deploy/README.md

 For example, such edge cases are far less likely when you want to do 1:1 replication of just about all tables in your application database.
 Also, if you are not likely to have relationships between schemas you both are and are not replicating, then edge cases will be unlikely.
+As mentioned above, this framework will work best with these two use cases:
+ - When you want to replicate all user tables
+ - When you want to replicate only a subset of tables in a schema that will not have any foreign key dependencies to other schemas

 In this case, the DDL statement could fail on the subscriber.
 To resolve this, see [Resolving Failed DDL on Subscribers](#resolving_failed).